 TopMark Federal Credit Union is a federally charted credit union governed by the National Credit Union Administration.
 We take pride in providing the community with superior member service in a wide variety of products designed to meet the needs of our members.

 The mission of TopMark Federal Credit Union is to deliver personalized banking solutions while building valued relationships.

-As cooperative organizations, credit unions exist solely to meet their members' financial needs, not to make a profit off of them.
+As cooperative organizations, Credit Unions exist solely to meet their members' financial needs, not to make a profit off of them.
 In fact, after expenses are paid and reserves are set aside, credit unions return their "profits" to members in the forms of lower loan rates, higher savings rates and free or low-cost services.
 That's why consumers typically get better rates at credit unions.
-For-profit financial institutions, on the other hand, exist to generate profits for a relatively small group of stockholders at the expense of their customers.

 Why Credit Unions Are - And Should Remain - Tax Exempt

 Credit Unions have always been exempt from federal income tax because legislators recognized that Credit Unions are mutually owned organizations operated entirely by and for their members.
 Moreover, Credit Unions are not-for-profit, democratically controlled cooperatives that have no capital stock and rely heavily on volunteers.
 Congress encouraged the success of the credit union movement in order to bring financial services to people who were unable to obtain them elsewhere and to foster the development of a system of financial cooperatives that would serve as a valuable alternative to the traditional "for profit" banking system.
 Over the years, legislators have deliberated, reviewed and reaffirmed the tax-exempt status repeatedly because credit unions, while growing and changing, continue to operate in this unique way.

 Taxation would not create a "level playing field"